Updated 8th December 2020

 We do this by:

-- including by means of firewalls, password access, secure servers
+- means that include firewalls, password access, secure servers and encryption of credit card transactions

 - storing this information at the Retreat Centre in secured and passworded systems.